-In order to minimise the risk of peer on peer abuse the Nobel school:
+In order to minimise the risk of child-on-child abuse the school:

+- Provides a developmentally appropriate PSHE and RSE curriculum which develops pupils'

+understanding of acceptable behaviour and keeping themselves safe.
+The school teaches 'Protective

+behaviours 'and Jigsaw.

-- Provides a developmentally appropriate PSHE and RSE curriculum which develops students' understanding of acceptable behaviour and keeping themselves safe - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. Nobel behaviour for learning behaviour policy).
+- Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued:

+- Network hands

+- Worry boxes

+- o Key adults

+- Circle times

+- SNUG support

+- 1:1/Group interventions

+- Ensure victims, perpetrators and any other child affected by child-on-child abuse will be supported

+- Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management

+Plan and Safety and Support Plan tools).

+Have relevant policies in place (e.g. behaviour policy).

-Where there is an allegation or concern that a child has abused others, Section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual, 'Children Who Abuse Others':
+Where there is an allegation or concern that a child has abused others, Section 5.1.7 of the Hertfordshire Safeguarding Children Partnership Procedures Manual, 'Children Who Abuse Others': http://hertsscb.proceduresonline.com/chapters/p_chil_abuse.html